Postpartum Body Changes No One Tells You

 I don’t want other women to have the same lousy experience that I had.

 So, to help you with your postpartum body changes as a new mom, here are some important things no one told you about:

 When I was pregnant, I had the most beautiful hair.
 Probably because of all those vitamins I took during pregnancy.
 This didn’t last long.

 As soon as I gave birth to my first baby, I witnessed my hair falling out in clumps.
 I had curly hair before my first child, which somehow turned a little straight after giving birth.

 I can tell you it’s great when you’re pregnant and your hair and nails are luscious and grow faster.
 But this ends when the postpartum body begins the hormonal shift from pregnant to not pregnant and all that glowing skin and thick lustrous hair is traded in for dull skin tone and dry falling out hair.

 You may also notice the texture of your hair changes and this is one of the worst body changes after postpartum.
 Hormones may also be responsible for hair change.
 However, with all the body changes during postpartum this makes sense that your hair would follow suit.

 You can still help yourself with some hair loss solutions like a thickening shampoo or taking some good biotin supplements.
 And you should continue taking your prenatal vitamins to help with hair fall.
 Other than this maintaining a well-balanced diet is important for your overall health and especially hair loss as it is with any other postpartum body changes.

 You Might Have Brittle Nails

-Unlike most women, some might experience brittle, weak and thin nails during postpartum as their body changes.
+Some might experience weak, thin, and brittle nails postpartum as their body changes.
 Well, thanks to the hormones again!